malcprentice/malcprentice.github.io/Project-TowerBuilding.md

 Make a plan.
 Please use discussion language
 * What should we do first?
-* Why don’t we / We should
+* Why don't we / We should
 * I totally agree
 * etc)